-*Advanced weaving, for purposes of this grant is weaving that goes above and beyond.
-It includes, but is not limited to in-depth learning or explorations that stretch the limits of a weaver’s current knowledge of techniques or structures, an experimental use of materials to create cloth beyond the scope of a weaver’s current abilities, or the teaching of concepts or skills that enable weavers to achieve such goals.
+*Advanced weaving for purposes of this grant is defined as weaving that goes above and beyond.
+It includes, but is not limited to, in-depth learning or explorations that stretch the limits of current knowledge of techniques or structures, an experimental use of materials to create cloth beyond the scope of current advanced weaving, or teaching of concepts or skills that enable weavers to achieve those goals.

-“The Sandra Ogg Rude Memorial Fund was established as a legacy in memory of Sandra’s commitment, dedication, and joy in the exploration and practice of advanced weaving techniques.
+“The Michael and Sandra Ogg Rude Endowment Fund was established as a legacy in memory of Sandra’s commitment, dedication, and joy in explorations and practice of advanced weaving techniques.
 Sandra loved to weave and to design complex weavings.
 She was a very technical weaver, and it was very important to her to further the understanding and use of complex weaving designs.
 She asked that this fund be established to help encourage the development, study, and sharing of these techniques.”